 Our services are highly complex and are designed to be deployed in and across numerous large and complex networks that we do not control.
-From time to time, we have needed to correct errors and defects in our software.
-In the future, there may be additional errors and defects in our software that may adversely affect our services.
+From time to time, we have needed to correct errors and defects in the software that underlies our services and platform.
+In the future, there may be additional errors and defects in our software that may adversely affect our operations.
 We may not have in place adequate quality assurance procedures to ensure that we detect errors in our software in a timely manner.
 If we are unable to efficiently and cost-effectively fix errors or other problems that may be identified, or if there are unidentified errors that allow persons to improperly access our services, we could experience loss of revenues and market share, damage to our reputation, increased expenses and legal actions by our customers.
-If we elect to move into new areas that involve handling personally identifiable information or other important assets entrusted to us by our customers, the potential risks we face and magnitude of losses could increase.
+If we elect to move into new areas that involve handling personally identifiable information or other important assets or transactions entrusted to us by our customers, the potential risks we face and magnitude of losses could increase.